maratai/craftery/audio_music/vst_masterlist.md

 # VSTs

 ## Notes
 - I own a distressing number of VSTs and these are the ones that I have *installed* at present.
+I also don't always update this list in a timely fashion, so there are *more*...
 - Take it as read that "ethnic" (like "ethnomusicology") is a troubled descriptor but it's also the term one ends up with in the industry.
 - Assume these are Kontakt libraries unless otherwise stated.
 - If I say something is e.g. a "tube amp," it's *emulated* but it's tedious to type that out over and over again!